 Alkmaar is a charming small town located just a 30-minute walk by train from Amsterdam.
-This quaint town is best known for its centuries-old traditional cheese market which occurs from April to September.
+This quaint town is best known for its centuries-old traditional cheese market from April to September.

 The Alkmaar Cheese Market is a must-see, especially during the summertime when Amsterdam can be quite busy with tourists.
-Outside of the market square, you’ll get a chance to sit next to one of the many quaint canalside cafés and squares.
+Outside the market square, you’ll sit beside one of the many quaint canalside cafés and squares.

-There are many things to do in Alkmaar it provides a welcome respite from the hustle and bustle of the city and is definitely worth a visit if you’re looking for a unique and authentic Dutch experience.
+There are many things to do in Alkmaar.
+It provides a welcome respite from the hustle and bustle of the city and warrants exploration if you seek a unique and authentic Dutch experience.

 See Related: Best Theme Parks in Europe

-Marken is a small, picturesque town located in the Zuiderzee region of the Netherlands.
-The former island town is best known for its wooden houses, which were built on artificial hills to prevent flooding damage.
+Marken is a small, picturesque town in the Zuiderzee region of the Netherlands.
+The former island town is best known for its wooden houses, built on artificial hills to prevent flooding damage.

 Marken also covers just 9 kilometers of land, making it easy to travel from one side of the town to the other.
 A bike and bus tour will keep you entertained while visiting the town.

 When exploring Marken, be sure to visit the city harbor or take a walk through the fields, forests, and lakes.
-This Dutch town is also historically linked to Volendam, making it a great place to visit if you’re looking to explore two Dutch cities in one day.
+This Dutch town is also historically linked to Volendam, making it a great place to visit if you want to explore two Dutch cities in one day.